Easter Traditions: From Rabbits to Egg Jarping

 Happy Easter!
 This Christian holiday celebrates the resurrection of Christ two days after his crucifixion.
 Traditions for this holy day can differ depending on where a person lives, but what are some of the most common, and where did they come from?

-Today, children love to dye and paint hardboiled eggs and then hide them for their friends to find.
+Today, children love to dye and paint hardboiled eggs.
+The tradition of decorating eggs dates way back to the time of Jesus Christ.
 Eggs represent new life or rebirth, which goes well with the spring season when regrowth and new life begin again.
 To celebrate this, people used to decorate eggs and give them to family and friends as gifts.

 The Easter Bunny

-The tale of the Easter Bunny is a far hop from its origins.
-Rabbits are well known for their ability to mass reproduce, which goes quite well with the spring and new birth concepts.
-The pagans celebrated Eostre, thought to be a Germanic goddess of flowers and springtime, and likely where we get the name “Easter.”
+In modern times, the tale of the Easter Bunny is a far hop from its origins.
+Rabbits are well known for their ability to mass reproduce, which suits the idea of spring and new birth.
+The pagans celebrated Eostre, thought to be a Germanic goddess of flowers and springtime.
+This is likely where we get the name “Easter.”

-In the 1700s, German immigrants brought their version of the Easter bunny to the United States by introducing an egg-laying rabbit which was called “Osterhase.”
-From there, the tradition morphed into what it is today: a giant bunny hopping around with a basketful of Easter eggs and candy.
+In the 1700s, German immigrants brought their version of the Easter bunny to the United States by introducing an egg-laying rabbit called “Osterhase.”
+From there, the Easter bunny evolved with a basketful of Easter eggs and candy.

 The Easter Basket

 Have you ever heard of egg knocking, also known as egg jarping or egg tapping?
-This is a sport where contestants face each other and tap the pointed ends of their eggs against the other until one “survives” and the other cracks.
-This tradition began in medieval Europe but is a hot topic today in Marksville, Louisiana.
-Since 1956, families have gathered to battle their eggs on Easter Sunday.
+This is a sport where contestants face each other and tap the pointed ends of their eggs together, until one “survives” and the other cracks.
+This tradition began in medieval Europe but is still a hot topic today in Marksville, Louisiana.
+Since 1956, families have gathered there to battle their eggs on Easter Sunday.
 Serious competitors even try to give their chickens an advantage to lay stronger eggs by giving them special feed.

 Which of these traditions will you be practicing this Easter?